droryair/droryair/README.md

 ### Hi there 👋

-I'm a 23 years old woman who's passionate about Full Stack developing and QA Automation testing, and always enthusiastic about learning new technologies.
+I'm a 26 years old who's passionate about Full Stack developing, QA Automation testing, and always enthusiastic about learning new technologies.

 - :computer:The Technologies I use: